 In this program, you send us your resume and details of the position you applied for.
 Then, our expert project manager interviewer prepares customized questions for you.
 You come together with the interviewer at the time you will select from the available slots of our project manager interviewer.
-During the project manager interview simulation, interviewer will ask you realistic questions that you will be asked most likely in your real interview.
-Then, interviewer will be preparing a detailed assessment report about your project manager interview simulation performance.
+During the project manager mock interview session, interviewer will ask you realistic questions that you will be asked most likely in your real interview.
+Then, interviewer will be preparing a detailed assessment report about your project manager mock interview performance.
 In this report, you will see your strengths, improvement areas and how well your background and skills match with the position that you applied for.

 You can see a sample assessment report.